-- Annual MWVCOG/SKATS budgets - Coordinate annual funding agreements with ODOT - Development of the annual SKATS UPWP - Review and process IGA(s) with ODOT - Monthly agendas, minutes, and meeting notices of the SKATS Policy Committee (PC) and SKATS Technical Advisory Committee (TAC) - Semi-annual and annual reports and monthly invoices to ODOT - Annual and quarterly reports to the MWVCOG Board - Coordination and participation with other MPOs quarterly meetings and OMPOC meetings. - Self-certification of the metropolitan planning process with submission of a newly adopted TIP (about every three years) - Coordination with FHWA, FTA, ODOT on quadrennial planning reviews and addressing corrective actions (as needed) - Consultation using the SKATS adopted Consultation Process - Staff development and training
+- Preparation of annual MWVCOG/SKATS budgets - Coordinate annual funding agreements with ODOT - Development of the annual SKATS UPWP - Review and process IGA(s) with ODOT - Monthly agenda packet, minutes, and meeting notices of the SKATS Policy Committee (PC) and SKATS Technical Advisory Committee (TAC) - Semi-annual and annual reports and monthly invoices to ODOT for UPWP work - Annual and quarterly reports to the MWVCOG Board - Coordination and participation with other MPOs quarterly MPO/Transit meetings and OMPOC meetings. - Self-certification of the metropolitan planning process with submission of a newly adopted TIP (about every three years) - Coordination with FHWA, FTA, ODOT on quadrennial planning reviews and addressing corrective actions (as needed based on the anticipated Quadrennial Review in mid-2024, subject to change). - Consultation using the SKATS adopted Consultation Process - Staff development and training

-Transit - This are tasks/activities primarily led by SAMTD staff
+• Transit -tasks/activities primarily led by SAMTD staff, using share of 5303 funds

-- Cherriots Regional service planning

-- Cherriots Local service planning

-- Comprehensive Operational Analysis Consultant assisted work to help the district examine and evaluate the transit system as a whole to determine potential

-- improvements to make operations more effective and efficient. - South Salem Transit Center site design work (based on a site selected in May 2022). - Intelligent Transportation System (ITS) Support planning efforts around technology on transit vehicles
+- Cherriots Regional service planning - Cherriots Local service planning - Comprehensive Operational Analysis Consultant assisted work to help the district examine and evaluate the transit system as a whole to determine potential improvements to make operations more effective and efficient.
+The project is anticipated to run from January through September 2025. - South Salem Transit Center site design work (based on a site selected in May 2022) - Statewide Transportation Improvement Fund (STIF) service plan - Accessible Paths to Transit Stops - TIP development and planning for Cherriots projects. - Title VI analysis related to service changes and changes in fares - Transit Signal Priority Green Light extension - Coordination with local jurisdictions